 The seller of a flood-damaged home might get even less.

 The watchdog also expressed concern that initial offer prices were sometimes reduced at the last minute, which could be unlawful.

 Gaucho Rasmussen, OFT director, says: "Responsible quick house sale firms offer a valuable service to consumers who want a fast sale.

 "However we have also seen potentially illegal behaviour."

-This led the OFT to open investigations into three companies, although National Homebuyers was not one of them.
+This led the OFT to open investigations into three unnamed companies.

 David Hollingworth is a spokesman for mortgage broker London & Country.